donia-lab/MetaBGC/MetaBGC-Development/README.md

 	J. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```

-2. MetaBGC-Identify will produce a FASTA file, **identified-biosynthetic-reads.fasta**, comprised of all biosynthetic reads identified in the metagenomic samples of the analyzed cohort, based on the specified cutoffs.
+2. Identify will produce a FASTA file, **identified-biosynthetic-reads.fasta**, comprised of all biosynthetic reads identified in the metagenomic samples of the analyzed cohort, based on the specified cutoffs.

-### Running MetaBGC-Quantify to de-replicate and quantify biosynthetic reads
+### Running Quantify to de-replicate and quantify biosynthetic reads

-1. To de-replicate and quantify the biosynthetic reads identified by MetaBGC-Identify, the MetaBGC-Quantify.py script should be executed with the following parameters:
+1. To de-replicate and quantify the biosynthetic reads found by Identify, the ```metabgc quantify``` script should be executed with the following parameters:

 	```
     A. --identify_fasta, required=True: Path to the identified-biosynthetic-reads.fasta file produced by MetaBGC-Identify.